 - Letters of support from two full members of the Association

-- Brief (half an A4 page maximum) background information from the nominee, including (a) a summary of academic positions, administrative experience, and current research interests; (b) the nominee's perspective on what are relevant issues for EASP and its Executive Committee to consider in the future, and (c) a list of three publications the nominee considers to be most representative for his or her work.
+- Brief background information from the nominee (half an A4 page maximum), including (a) a summary of academic positions, administrative experience, and current research interests; (b) the nominee's perspective on what are relevant issues for EASP and its Executive Committee to consider in the future, and (c) a list of three publications the nominee considers to be most representative for their work.

 The election procedure

 - One month before the members' meeting, full members will receive instructions on how to vote.

 - All voting will take place online.

 - The voting will be by secret ballot and candidates who receive the largest number of votes will be declared elected, subject to the restriction that no more than two candidates from one nation can serve on the Executive Committee.
 In case of ties, a second ballot confined to the members' meeting will be conducted.

 - The Executive Committee shall consist of seven full members.
 The period of office of members of the Executive Committee is defined in terms of intervals, which refer to periods between two members' ordinary meetings.

 - Members are elected to serve for two consecutive intervals which should not be longer than three years each.
 No member may serve for two consecutive intervals as President of the Association.